Fuinha11/SpringApi/README.md

 - Lombok
 - Swagger UI

+## Notes
+- Some parts of this project are in Portuguese, that is to keep names accordingly to specification.

 ## How to use it?
 1. Clone the repository
 1. Add as a Maven Project